random-alpiner/dovecot-mbc/README.md

    * DOVECOT_MODULEDIR - directory where the plugin shall be installed
    * DOVECOT_ETCDIR - directory where dovecot.conf resides
    * DOVECOT_CONFIGDIR - dovecot's conf.d directory (or equivalent)
-   * DOVECOT_PLUGIN_API_2_{0,1} - the plugin API to use
    * MAN1DIR - directory where the plugin's manual page shall be installed

-2) Create a Makefile by issuing the following command
+3) Create a Makefile by issuing the following command

       ./configure

-3) Compile the module with the following command line
+4) Compile the module with the following command line

       make build

-4) Then copy the resulting binary mbc_plugin.so, the man page, the default config and example script to the corresponding directories
+5) Then copy the resulting binary mbc_plugin.so, the man page, the default config and example script to the corresponding directories
    This can be achieved using:

       make install